harilvfs/chadnvim/README.md

 - **Custom Tweaks**: Personalized keybindings, plugins, and UI changes to match my workflow.
 - **Performance-Driven**: A minimalist setup that keeps things speedy and efficient.

+> [!Note]
+> If you encounter any issues, please provide feedback or open an issue.

 ## Installation

 To install my Neovim configuration, clone this repository and run the setup script: